Where to Buy Miso Paste and Find it in the Grocery Store

-With miso pastes newfound popularity, many are left asking the question, “Where do you buy miso paste?” or “Where do you find miso paste in the grocery store?”
+With miso pastes newfound popularity, many fans find themselves wandering the grocery store asking themselves the question, “Which aisle can I find miso paste on in the grocery store?“

 Where to Find Miso Paste in the Grocery Store

 The best aisle to find miso paste in the grocery store can vary.
 But here are a few places to check out when looking for it:

-- If you are shopping in a regional grocery store in the U.S., such as Safeway, Kroger, Publix, Food Lion, Piggly Wiggle, for example, you’ll find shelf-stable miso paste in the international aisle next to other Japanese condiments and soups.
+Typical grocery stores such as Safeway, Kroger, Publix, Food Lion, Piggly Wiggle, Whole Foods Market, and Trader Joe will keep shelf-stable miso paste in the international aisle next to other Japanese condiments and soups.

-If there is a specific type of miso paste you’re interested in that isn’t in the grocery store, you may want to search for it in an Asian market instead.
-They’ll have some more authentic imported varieties that you can enjoy!
+If you’re interested in a specific type of miso paste that isn’t in your neighborhood grocery store, you may want to search for it in an Asian grocery store instead.
+They’ll have some more authentic imported varieties that you can enjoy.

 Pay attention to the ingredients list to avoid ingredients such as stabilizers, alcohol, and other additives.
-High-quality miso will not have any of that.
+High-quality miso paste will not have any of that.

-While non-refrigerated miso tends to store for longer, fresh or refrigerated miso is typically going to be the tastiest and healthiest.
+While non-refrigerated miso tends to store for longer, fresh or refrigerated miso is typically the tastiest and healthiest.

-In your search, you might find miso paste in tubs, pouches, and sometimes sachets.
-So be on your guard- it could take many forms!
+In your search, you might find miso-paste in plastic tubs, pouches, and sometimes sachets.
+So be on your guard, it could take many forms.

 What is in Miso Paste?